 4. Textured bangs

 Also called "wispy bangs," "choppy bangs," or "Birkin bangs" (courtesy of the enviously effortless Jane Birkin), these are cut similarly to blunt bangs, but the stylist will point-cut vertically into the ends to achieve that feathery fringe.
 That's why they're perfect for "those wanting a statement, but with softness," Brook suggests.
 These bangs typically extend a bit longer than the average blunt fringe, usually ending at the eyelashes.

 5. Curtain bangs

 The '70s-inspired fringe is making a major comeback.
 These bangs start short at the center of the eyebrows, growing longer toward the edges of the face, just like a set of drapes.
-"They graze the eyebrows, frame the forehead, yet open up the face, accentuating the eyes and cheekbones," says hairstylist Marcus Frances, an ambassador for hair-care brand Better Natured.
+"They graze the eyebrows, frame the forehead, yet open up the face, accentuating the eyes and cheekbones," says hairstylist Marcus Francis, an ambassador for hair-care brand Better Natured.
 The longer bits blend in quite well with the sides of your hair, which, as Brook notes, results in a more forgiving grow-out phase.